arlonproj/arlon/docs/gen2_profiles_proposal_3.md

   * `arlon cluster setappprofiles <clusterName> <commaSeparatedAppProfileNames` allows a user to set the list of app profiles associated with a cluster.
 Setting the list to an empty string removes all app profiles from the cluster.
+  * No CRUD operations are provided for Arlon AppProfile resources since they are simple resources that are best manipulated and applied as manifests with `kubectl`.
+    The one exception is `arlon appprofile list`, which is a convenience and shows the list of apps for each AppProfile, and the `Status.healthy` field.

+## Testing

+The reconciliation algorithm is tested by a comprensive unit test located at `pkg/appprofile/appprofile_test.go`